lingtalfi/TheBar/joe/README.md

 Array
 --------------
 - [ArrayToString](https://github.com/lingtalfi/ArrayToString): Utility to export a php array in various string formats
 - [ArrayToTable](https://github.com/lingtalfi/ArrayToTable): Create an html table from a php array
+- [BabyDash](https://github.com/lingtalfi/BabyDash): notation to write an array in a language independent manner